DEBorodina/Binary_trees/README.md

-# Binary trees 🌳
+# Binary search tree 🌳

 C++

-Algorithm for creating and left forward traversal of a binary search tree
+Algorithm for creating, deleting node and left forward traversal of a binary search tree